Jamila Moore Pewu, Ph.D.

 My current research employs critical place-making and comparative urbanism to explore how contemporary urban environments in the Black Atlantic can become historically sustainable.
 In particular I investigate how the forgotten footprints of urban neighborhoods can be harnessed to reimagine post-colonial and or post-industrial landscapes, and empower underserved residents to build more sustainable urban futures.
 I am also invested in working collaboratively and across disciplinary specialties to develop new methods of creating and supporting historically sustainable urban communities.

 I also direct the Mapping Arts OC project.
 Mapping Arts OC is an ongoing high impact public digital humanities project produced in collaboration with undergraduate students at CSUF, artists and community partners throughout Orange County, California.
 This project is built around an interactive, digital map that invites new spatial and cultural interpretations into existing conversations and historical narratives regarding public art and spatial practice in Santa Ana and the greater Orange County region.
 This project also includes a mobile walking tour of Santa Ana’s Downtown murals available through the pocketsights app and a k-5 coloring book.
 Mapping Arts OC was produced with generous support from the California Humanities.
-If you are interested in internship opportunities with this project or want to learn more please send an inquiry to firstname.lastname@example.org.
+If you are interested in internship opportunities with this project or want to learn more please send me an email.